ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 - module import sub-"lists"
 - deriving clauses
 - default clauses
-- record-like occurrences (declarations, patterns, constructions)
+- record-like occurrences in terms and types (declarations, patterns, constructions)

 This proposal **does not include yet** using extra commas in the following unordered structures:

 - fixity "lists"
+- fundeps clauses

 This proposal does not cover structures in which the order of the elements matters, such as lists, tuples, and constraint tuples.